playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-accessing-children/index.md

 <iframe data-frame-title="Vue Pass Val to Projected Content - StackBlitz" src="uu-remote-code:./ffg-fundamentals-vue-pass-val-to-projected-content-114?template=node&embed=1&file=src%2FApp.vue"></iframe>

-This `v-slot` is similar to how you might pass properties to a component, but instead we're passing data directly to a `template` to be rendered by `v-slot`.
+This `v-slot` is similar to how you might pass properties to a component, but instead, we're passing data directly to a `template` to be rendered by `v-slot`.

 > You can [object destructure](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment) the `v-slot` usage to gain access to the property names without having to repeat `props` each time:
 >